-- 23. Where payment is provided in crypto-assets (as an agreed deduction from a monetary amount), the employer must account for the gross amount of the bonus being provided to the employee when calculating PAYE. - 24.
+- 23. Where payment is provided in cryptoassets (as an agreed deduction from a monetary amount), the employer must account for the gross amount of the bonus being provided to the employee when calculating PAYE. - 24.
 Where the employee's employment contract sets out the gross amount (ie amount before tax is deducted) payable in NZD, this will not be an issue.
-Assume, for example, an employment contract provides for an employee to be paid a bonus of \$100 (gross) and the employee agrees to a deduction of the full amount for a payment in crypto-assets.
-If the employee is on a 33% tax rate, \$67 worth of crypto-assets would be payable to the employee and \$33 (NZD) must be paid to Inland Revenue as PAYE. - 25.
-If a crypto-asset payment is not denominated in NZD (for example, if an employee is paid a bonus of 0.001 bitcoin), this may be contrary to employment legislation and you may need to seek advice. - 26.
-There are various circumstances where obligations, eligibility, or entitlements may be calculated based on an employee's salary or wages (for example Kiwisaver, Working for Families Tax Credits, and student loan repayments).
-The crypto-asset payments must be taken into account when calculating these.
+Assume, for example, an employment contract provides for an employee to be paid a bonus of \$10,000 (gross) and the employee agrees to a deduction of the full amount for a payment in cryptoassets.
+Assume also that the bonus is an "extra pay" under s RD 7 which is subject to PAYE at a flat rate of 33%.
+In such a case, \$6,700 worth of cryptoassets would be payable to the employee and \$3,300 (NZD) must be paid to Inland Revenue as PAYE. - 25.
+If a cryptoasset payment is not denominated in NZD (for example, if an employee is paid a bonus of 0.001 of a cryptoasset), this may be contrary to employment legislation and you may need to seek advice. - 26.
+There are various circumstances where obligations, eligibility, or entitlements may be calculated based on an employee's salary or wages (for example Kiwisaver, Working for

+Families Tax Credits, and student loan repayments).
+The cryptoasset payments must be taken into account when calculating these.